-BeFrienders are volunteers who complete a weekend of training and then accept the commitment to be visitors.
+BeFrienders are volunteers who complete a series of training and then accept the commitment to be visitors.
 BeFriending is an extension of pastoral ministry–although it can be informal and simply a way of life that involves listening to others we encounter.
 Training is scheduled annually.
 Contact: Nancy Ludescher, Parish Nurse, 645-8816 ext.
 203

 In 2002 representatives of the Hispanic community at St. Dominic identified access to healthcare and lack of insurance as urgent problems for families.
 In May 2003 parish nurses, church leaders, and medical providers from Northfield and Faribault met at St. Dominic to address this community-wide problem.
 HealthFinders initiated services at Little Prairie United Methodist Church in June of 2005.
 The clinics–with one now in Faribault and one in Northfield–provide free medical care for the under or un-insured who live in Rice and Dakota Counties.
 Dental care is also offered at the Faribault site.

 Meals on Wheels

 St. Dominic volunteers take their turn delivering noon meals to homebound in Northfield two weeks in November and two weeks in March.
 The meals are prepared at Northfield Hospital where volunteers pick them up for distribution (food coolers must be returned to the hospital).
 Time commitment is approximately 1 hour.
 New volunteers are always welcome and an experienced driver would be happy to accompany new drivers and answer their questions.
 Contact Mary Douglass, 645-4865, or Sue Middleton, 645-5743, if you are interested in delivering Meals On Wheels.